NutritionalLungImmunity/NLI_macrophage_iron_regulation/README.md

   a.
 Index the reference genome.
   b.
 Run STAR aligner.
 6. Run Qualimap to check the quality of the alignment.
 7. Make a count matrix combining appropriate column (column 4 in our case due to the strandedness of the data) from readspergene.out.tab files.
+Use this python code - "mergecounts_col4.py".
 8. Run differential expression analysis.
 We have used DEseq2 for this analysis.
 We have also used ERCC spike-in controls as internal controls for RNA-seq.
 We did not use it in our analysis with DEseq2 though.
+R code resides here "dse2_pairwise_control_treatment.Rmd".
+Code uses this design file - "sample4h.txt".